jennenmaryniak/starTerra/docs/advanced.rst

 Swapping extractors
 -------------------
 PhytoOracle makes it easy to swap between extractors.
-To being swapping, edit the Makeflow file as follows:
+To begin swapping, edit the Makeflow file as follows:

 Editing our workflow
 ~~~~~~~~~~~~~~~~~~~~